NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 200 to 205
 - Grabbable Moves: 8A, JA
 - 5B ends two frames earlier
+- 5BB(A)
+  - Launches with more lift
-- 5BB(A) launches with more lift, one frame less on the hitbox
+  - One frame less on the hitbox
 - 6A has +1 frame hitbox duration
 - 6B made a sweep, less lift
 - 6B(B) more lift
 - 2BBB(B) ends sooner and has more lift
+- 8B
-- 8B replaced by a modified SBB(B) with better knockback, high crush 7-15
+  - Replaced by a modified SBB(B) with better knockback
+  - High crush 7-15
 - 8B(A) can only be done after landing
 - RB starts up three frames later
 - 4A